5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 2. Under `UEFI/APFS`, change `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
 A list with correct values can be found [**here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).</br>
 3. Change `SecureBootModel` from `Disabled` to `j185` (for iMac20,1) or `j185f` (for iMac20,2).

-:warning: You should have a working backup of your EFI folder on a FAT32 formatted USB flash drive since changing these settings can prevent the system from booting.
+> **:Warning:** You should have a working backup of your EFI folder on a FAT32 formatted USB flash drive since changing these settings can prevent the system from booting.
 You may have to disable them for installing macOS Monterey if you have issues.

 **NOTES**

 - `SecureBootModel` is only applicable to macOS Catalina and newer.
 - `SIP` must stay disabled when installing NVIDIA Kepler drivers in Post-Install!
 - Since SMBIOS `iMac20,x` is for an iMac with a T2 Security Chip, you won't be notified about System Updates if `SecureBootModel` is `Disabled`.
-To workaround this either select the correct `SecureBootModel` for your SMBIOS or enable the following in the `config.plist`:
+To workaround this either select the correct `SecureBootModel` for your SMBIOS.
+If you are using a legacy GPU, you have to  enable the following settings in the `config.plist`:
 	- **Booter/Patch**:
 		- Enable `Skip Board ID`
 		- Enable `Reroute HW_BID to OC_BID`